Estate planning is complicated, but keep it simple

 In our will, we had stated we wanted specific acreage to go to each of our children with the right to purchase by our farming child at Fair Market Value.
 Are we still in line for our wishes to be followed upon our death?
 Feels very confusing these days with all the different tax returns. – Wallowing In Paperwork.

-Dear Wallowing: Let us start from the top.
-A living trust is set up to avoid probate.
+Dear Wallowing: A living trust is set up to avoid probate.
 The biggest cost in the estate is how much you must pay someone to do all the things required by law.
 Typically, this is an attorney.
 First, all last expenses must be paid, a posting must be made for any outstanding debtors, and the property must be deeded differently.
-That is a very short rehash of all the things necessary upon a death – especially upon the second death.

 Your living trust makes one or two of your children responsible for following the letter of the law as successor trustees and skip the costs of paying an attorney to do these things.
-That is the sole reason for a living trust – giving your successor trustees the ability to handle your affairs and not have to pay an attorney.
+That is the sole reason for a living trust.
 All other legal costs of the estate still must be paid.

 Most children might feel uncomfortable with this responsibility – acting as successor trustee – as the living trust is typically a plastic binder that is about four to five inches thick filled with all the codified law about being a trustee and what duties the trustee(s) have.